Inverted Jenny: Position 49 stamp located after missing for 100 years

 On September 6, 2018, The New York Times reported that the Philatelic Foundation had authenticated an inverted Jenny stamp that had not been seen since the original sheet of 100 was divided in 1918.
 It is a sixth never-hinged copy, the long-missing Jenny at position No. 49.
 On 15 November 2018, the stamp was auctioned by Robert A. Siegel Auction Galleries for the then-record sum of $1,593,000 (including the 18 percent buyer's premium).

 In popular culture

-The Inverted Jenny appeared in several TV shows and films, including the 1985 film Brewster's Millions, the 1993 episode "Homer's Barbershop Quartet" of the animated TV series The Simpsons, the Foyle's War episode "The Eternity Ring", and the 2019 episode "One Big Happy Family" of the legal drama For the People.
+The Inverted Jenny appears in several TV shows and films, including the 1985 film Brewster's Millions, the 1993 episode "Homer's Barbershop Quartet" of the animated TV series The Simpsons, the Foyle's War episode "The Eternity Ring", and the 2019 episode "One Big Happy Family" of the legal drama For the People.
 The 2024 song "Invert the Jenny" by Sarah and the Safe Word is themed around the stamp.
-While not named, Donald Duck found a 24 US¢ inverted-biplane airmail error stamp, described as the rarest American stamp, in the story "The Money Pit".
+While it is not named, Donald Duck finds a 24 US¢ inverted-biplane airmail error stamp, described as the rarest American stamp, in the story "The Money Pit".